 Winter can sure be a tough time for many of us that metal detect, but for some it can be one of the best and most lucrative times to hunt, especially if you live near a beach on the coast.

-Many of us are landlocked in the middle of the country, in places like Wisconsin, Minnesota, the Dakotas, etc., and Winter can be a miserable time for those that can’t get out to detect during winter.
+Many of us are landlocked in the middle of the country, in places like Wisconsin, Minnesota, the Dakotas, and Winter can be a miserable time for those that can’t get out to detect during winter.

 I have a brother that lives in the north woods of Wisconsin where it has been 30, 40 & 50 degrees below zero!
 Any thought of going out metal detecting is crazy and usually impossible due to the ground being harder than concrete.

 However, there are some of us that are fortunate to be living near a saltwater beach where the tide water moves in and out constantly keeping the wet beach sand from freezing.

 In fact Winter beach detecting can be incredibly exciting, even when the air temperature is below freezing.
 The Winter storms and wind patterns can be very disruptive to the coastline uncovering all kinds of treasures for us to find.

 Here are just a few of my recent Winter beach hunting finds.

 The beach is a great place to find gold and silver to help fund your hobby 🙂 however you can also find some awesome relics.

 The key to a successful day of very cold Winter beach metal detecting is dressing properly and working the outgoing and low-tides where, even on the coldest days the sand will be soft enough for your sand-scoop or shovel.